-Maybe it’s your mother.
-Maybe it’s your uncle or sister.
+Maybe your mother had it.
+Or your uncle or your sister.
 Watching a family member suffer from depression can be difficult.
 But does that mean you also will suffer from the condition?

-Last year, a British team isolated a gene that appears to be prevalent in multiple family members suffering from depression.
-The chromosome, 3p25-26, was found in more than 800 families with recurrent depression in the study.
-Scientists have said as many as 40 percent of those suffering from depression can be traced back to a genetic link, with environmental and other factors comprising the remaining 60 percent.
+A British research team recently isolated a gene that appears to be prevalent in multiple family members with depression.
+The chromosome 3p25-26 was found in more than 800 families with recurrent depression.
+Scientists believe as much as 40 percent of those with depression can trace it to a genetic link.
+Environmental and other factors make up the other 60 percent.

-Researchers have linked serotonin to depression.
-Serotonin is a neurotransmitter, involved in the transmission of nerve impulses.
-Serotonin is believed to help maintain a "happy feeling," and help keep our moods under control.
-Scientists believe an imbalance in serotonin can lead to mood issues like depression and even such issues as obsessive-compulsive disorder and panic attacks.
+Researchers have also linked serotonin to depression.
+Serotonin is the “feel-good” chemical that allows communication between brain neurons.
+It is possible that an imbalance in serotonin can lead to mood disorders and other issues such as obsessive-compulsive disorder and panic attacks.

-While theories abound as to the reason for the serotonin-depression link, researchers also continue to study serotonin as the key to the genetic link.
-Problems with the serotonin transporter gene have also been theorized as a cause for depression and researchers have traced prevalence of long and short transporter genes as a possible genetic link.
+There are many theories about the serotonin-depression link.
+Researchers continue to study serotonin as the key to the genetic link.
+Problems with the serotonin transporter gene have also been considered as a source for depression.
+Research has traced the presence of long and short transporter genes to a possible genetic connection.

-The question then remains, should someone whose parent or sibling suffers from depression be worried?
-And the answer to that is not necessarily.
-While someone whose parents or siblings were among the ten percent who suffer from situational depression at one point or another may be more likely to also suffer from it, situational depression is only temporary.
-It is usually brought on by major life events and treatment is available for it.
+The question remains: should someone whose parent or sibling suffers from depression be worried?
+The answer: not necessarily.
+Situational depression is often only temporary.
+It is brought on by major life events, and treatment is available.
 It is certainly something to watch out for, but not something to worry about.